FAQ - Frequently Asked Questions

 The Standing Commission on Vaccination (Ständige Impfkommission, STIKO), located at the Robert Koch Institute (RKI), prepares vaccination recommendations based on data on the efficacy and safety of the respective approved vaccines so that vaccines can be used optimally.
 For this purpose, the STIKO incorporates the assessments of the Paul-Ehrlich-Institut on the safety of vaccines.

 The expertise for the assessment of individually occurring adverse reactions after vaccinations lies with the Paul-Ehrlich-Institut.
 After a vaccine has been licensed, all reports of suspected adverse reactions or vaccine complications are continuously recorded and evaluated.
-The Paul-Ehrlich-Institut publishes weekly safety reports on reported suspected cases in Germany following vaccination against COVID-19.
+The Paul-Ehrlich-Institut publishes on a regular basis safety reports on reported suspected cases in Germany following vaccination against COVID-19.

 Specific questions beyond the safety report will be answered by the Paul-Ehrlich-Institut at email@example.com.

-On how many people were the COVID-19 vaccines tested before they were granted the marketing authorisation in Europe?
+On how many people were the COVID-19 vaccines tested before they received marketing authorisation in Europe?

-At the time at which the COVID-19 mRNA vaccine Comirnaty and the COVID-19 Vaccine Moderna were authorised for use in Europe, data on efficacy was available from around 14,000 to 18,000 people who had been vaccinated with the respective vaccine in the phase 2/3 trials.
-In total, more than 30,000 study participants took part.
+At the time that the COVID-19 mRNA vaccines Comirnaty and COVID-19 Vaccine Moderna were authorised for use in Europe, data on efficacy was available from around 14,000 to 18,000 people who had been vaccinated with the respective vaccine in the phase 2/3 trials.
+In total, more than 30,000 study participants per vaccine product took part in the pivotal (decisive) clinical trial.

-For the analysis of safety after vaccination, data from more than 20,000 study participants (including around 10,000 vaccinated persons) was evaluated; this data covered a period of up to around two months after the second dose.
+For the analysis of safety after vaccination, for all the authorised vaccines data from more than 20,000 study participants (including at least 8,000 fully vaccinated persons) was evaluated; this data covered a period of up to two months after the final dose.

 How is the efficacy of a COVID-19 vaccine determined?

-During the clinical trial, the study participants are assigned randomly to one of two groups.
-Care is taken to ensure that both groups have a similar composition (e.g. in terms of age, gender etc.) and that there is a comparable risk of infection with SARS-CoV-2.
-The occurrence of a laboratory-confirmed symptomatic SARS-CoV-2 infection, i.e. illness with COVID-19, with effect from a specific point in time after vaccination is then recorded in both groups and the frequency is compared.
+During the authorisation-related clinical trial of the safety and efficacy of a COVID-19 vaccine candidate, normally phase 3 or 2/3, the study participants are assigned randomly to one of two groups.
+One group is vaccinated with the vaccine candidate (the “verum group”), while the control group is given a placebo or another vaccine.
+Care is taken to ensure that both groups have a similar composition (e.g., in terms of age, gender etc.) and that there is a comparable risk of infection with SARS-CoV-2.
+The occurrence of a laboratory-confirmed symptomatic SARS-CoV-2 infection, i.e., illness with COVID-19, with effect from a specific point in time after vaccination is then recorded in both groups and the frequency is compared.
+A calculated efficacy of 90% means that the number of COVID-19 cases that occurred in the vaccinated group was reduced by 90% within a certain time compared to a non-vaccinated control group (e.g. n = 10 vs. 100 cases with groups of the same size).

-At the time of marketing authorisation, Comirnaty had an efficacy of 95% against COVID-19 (95% confidence interval: 90.0% – 97.9%) based on 170 cases of COVID-19 (8 in the vaccine group, 162 in the placebo group) in study participants who tested positive for SARS-CoV-2 at least seven days after the second vaccination.
-An efficacy of 94 percent (95% confidence interval: 89.3 – 96.8%) against COVID-19 was calculated at the time of the marketing authorisation for COVID-19 Vaccine Moderna based on 196 COVID-19 cases tested positive for COVID-19, 14 days after the second vaccination.
-These particiants included 11 in the vaccine group and 185 in the placebo group.
+At the time of marketing authorisation, Comirnaty had an efficacy of 95% against COVID-19 (95% confidence interval: 90.0% – 97.9%) based on 170 laboratory-confirmed symptomatic SARS-CoV-2 infections (8 in the vaccine group, 162 in the placebo group) at least seven days after the second vaccination.
+At the time of marketing authorisation, COVID-19 Vaccine Moderna had an efficacy of 94% against COVID-19 (95% confidence interval: 89.3% – 96.8%) based on 196 laboratory-confirmed symptomatic SARS-CoV-2 infections (11 in the vaccine group, 185 in the placebo group) at least 14 days after the second vaccination.

-The efficacy was comparable in all age groups, although the over 75-year-old group was small in both phase 3 studies (4.4%).
+The efficacy of the mRNA vaccines was comparable in all age groups, although the over 75-year-old group was small in both phase 3 trials (4.4% of all study participants ≥ 16 or 18 years of age).
 There were also no indications in subgroup analyses of any differences in efficacy with regard to gender or ethnicity.

 Have any safety steps been omitted during testing in order to speed up marketing authorisation?

 For the marketing authorisation of Comirnaty and COVID-19 Vaccine Moderna, all the tests relevant to an assessment of the safety of the vaccines were carried out.
-For COVID-19 Vaccine AstraZeneca, experimental studies in animals on reproductive and developmental toxicity were not completed at the time of the marketing authorisation.
-A preliminary study on reproductive toxicity in mice did not show any signs of toxicity.
-Long-term data on vaccine safety will be collected in further clinical studies.
-The quality, safety and efficacy of every single vaccine product must be ensured before a vaccine can receive marketing authorisation.
+In the case of Vaxzevria (COVID-19 Vaccine AstraZeneca), animal studies on reproductive and developmental toxicity had not yet been completed at the time of marketing authorisation.
+A preliminary study on reproductive toxicity in mice showed no toxicity.
+Long-term data on vaccine safety will be collected in further clinical studies, which is one of the requirements for the conditional marketing authorisations (see below).
+The quality, safety and efficacy of every single vaccine product must be ensured before a vaccine product can receive marketing authorisation.

 Are the COVID-19 vaccines safe, even though they have been developed so quickly?